 - Brittle – unpredictable changes in the client’s glucose tolerance.

-- Insipidus – there is an inadequate amount of an antidiuretic hormone that causes excessive urination and thirst.
-This is more common in younger people.
+- Insipidus – inadequate amount of an antidiuretic hormone that causes excessive urination and thirst; more common in younger people.

-- Juvenile-onset – diabetes which has its onset prior to the age of 25 years.
-This form is usually quite difficult to regulate.
+- Juvenile-onset – diagnosis prior to the age of 25 years, which is usually quite difficult to regulate.

 - Latent – diabetes mellitus that happens during times of stress such as pregnancy, infectious disease, obesity, or trauma.
 Prior to any of these reasons, there are no symptoms or laboratory findings to indicate diabetes.
 There is a strong chance that these individuals will develop diabetes mellitus.